sr-murthy/fsrapiclient/README.md

 'MXC29012'
 #
 >>> client.search_irn('mark c')
+Traceback (most recent call last):
+...
-FsrApiResponseException: Multiple individuals returned.
+fsrapiclient.api.FsrApiResponseException: Multiple individuals returned.
 The individual name needs to be more precise.
 If you are unsure of the results please use the common search endpoint
 #
 >>> client.search_irn('a nonexistent individual')
+Traceback (most recent call last):
+...
-FsrApiResponseException: No data found in FSR API response.
+fsrapiclient.api.FsrApiResponseException: No data found in FSR API response.
 Please check the search parameters and try again.
 ```

 A few examples are given below of PRN searches.